 Option 1 for Calculating Taxes on Employee Bonuses

 The first option is to withhold a flat 22% (no other percentage allowed) for taxes.
-Some of the best payroll software, like Gusto, gives you the option to run off-cycle bonus payments for free and will automatically withhold the 22% to help you maintain compliance.
+Some of the best payroll software, like Rippling, gives you the option to run off-cycle bonus payments for free and will automatically withhold the 22% to help you maintain compliance.

 Option 2 for Calculating Taxes on Employee Bonuses

 The second option is to hypothetically add the bonus amount to the employee’s regular wages for the prior pay period to help you calculate how much in taxes to withhold.
 Once you add them together, you’ll need to determine the taxes that would’ve been withheld had the bonus actually been paid out.
-Then, subtract taxes paid for the prior period from that amount.
+Then, subtract actual taxes paid for the prior period from that amount.
 The difference is what you should withhold from the bonus check.

 Here’s how to calculate how much you should withhold for taxes:

-- Add the bonus amount to the amount of wages from the most recent base salary pay date, February 1: ($2,000 in regular pay + $2,000 bonus = $4,000 total)
+- Add the bonus amount to the amount of wages from the most recent base salary pay date, February 1: ($2,000 in regular pay + $2,000 bonus = $4,000 total).

-- Subtract the amount withheld from wages on the most recent base salary pay date (February 1) from the combined withholding amount ($686 – $251 = $435).
+- Subtract the amount withheld from wages on the most recent base salary pay date (February 1) from the combined withholding amount ($423 – $122 = $301).

-- Withhold $435 from the bonus payment, meaning only pay the employee $1,565 ($2,000 bonus – $435 taxes).
+- Withhold $301 from the bonus payment, meaning that the bonus payment made to the employee would be for $1,699 ($2,000 bonus – $301 taxes).

-Gross Up Bonus Checks
+Gross-up Bonus Checks

-Here are the steps you need to follow to gross up employee bonuses:
+Here are the steps you need to follow to gross-up employee bonuses:

 - Sum all tax rates, including federal, state, and local, if applicable.